lolilo/VisuaLisPy/README.md

 Getting Started
 ------------------
 Clone this repository to your local machine.
-From VisuaLisPy working directory, set up a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/), and install requirements with
+From the VisuaLisPy working directory, set up a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install requirements with

      VisuaLisPy$ pip install -r requirements.txt